 Melbourne Chai Crawl

 Equivalent-to-a-meal Chai

 One day, while walking down Chapel Street, Fafa pointed at a sign in a juice bar called Mr Squeeze that I always ignored when I passed by.
 It said “Super Chai Smoothie”.
-Intrigued, I decided to try it, if only for a well-rounded the Melbourne chai crawl post.
+Intrigued, I decided to try it, if only for a well-rounded Melbourne chai crawl post.

+Melbourne Chai Crawl